wraabe/Sum14DHCourseDev/Syllabus/12_ClassScheduleDH.md

 ### Assignment (Apr.
 8):

-  -  By start of class on April 8, submit project letter to Drupal Instance
+  -  By start of class on April 8, submit project letter to Drupal TEICHI Instance

 ## Week 14